Overview

 Ideal Blog Structure

-The first component of an ideal blog structure is a Pillar Page.
+The first component of an ideal blog structure is a Niche Topic Page, aka a Pillar Page.

+The ideal length of a pillar page is anywhere from 1,500 – 2,000 words.
 This is more of a general rule than a hard and fast rule.
-The more competitive and the better content you’re competing for w/ for those phrases, the more high quality and robust the content will need to be.
-If all of the other articles going after “selling my flood-damaged house in Houston” are 500 words and not great… you can likely beat them with an 800-1k word article.
-But to be sure, aim at 1,500 – 2,000 words.
+For competitive keywords with high-quality content already appearing in the search results, the more high quality and robust your own content will need to be.
+If all of the other articles going after “selling my flood-damaged house in Houston” are 500 words and not very useful… you can likely beat them with an 800-1k word article.

-Blog posts that are part of a topic cluster should be optimized for specific long-tail keywords as part of your strategic content pillar.
-These posts should always link back to the pillar page.
+Supporting blog posts that are part of a topic cluster should be optimized for specific long-tail keywords as part of your strategic content pillar.
+These posts should always link back to the niche topic page.

 Long-Tail Keyword